An Overview of Breaststroke

 • Swimmers have to work hard to make their strokes effective.

-• As a result, competitive breaststroke requires a high degree of power, strength, endurance, speed, and coordination to generate the required propulsion for each stroke.
+• As a result, competitive breaststroke requires a high degree of power, strength, endurance, speed, and coordination to generate the necessary propulsion for each stroke.

 Related article on the major muscles used during breaststroke